Need for Speed: Carbon

 Unused Unlocking Condition

-The node of the tuner car lot contains an unused rewards/car_unlocks/camaro, which indicates the 1967 Chevrolet Camaro SS 396 is unlocked just by visiting the Downtown Car Lot for the first time, which is unused, however, the Camaro can be made unlockable if the player removes or replaces the 0xA10D3372 in the frontend/customization node, or can put any car to be unlocked from just visiting the Tuner Car Lot.
+The node of the Tuner car lot contains an unused rewards/car_unlocks/camaro, which indicates the 1967 Chevrolet Camaro SS 396 is unlocked just by visiting the Downtown Car Lot for the first time, which is likely a test for the rewards/car_unlocks node, as the 1967 Chevrolet Camaro SS is the starter muscle car.
+However, the Camaro can be made unlockable if the player removes or replaces the 0xA10D3372 in the frontend/customization node, otherwise any car can be input for unlocking via just visiting the Tuner Car Lot.

 - Cutscene "attract_english_":